 Consider these average quotes from top insurers.

-Insurance CompanyAverage Monthly QuoteMile Auto $64 Root $100 Commonwealth Casualty $107 Direct Auto $117 National General $118 The General $127 Dairyland $129 GAINSCO $145 Elephant $150 Foremost Signature $185 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Insurance CompanyAverage Monthly QuoteMile Auto $64 Root $100 Commonwealth Casualty $107 Direct Auto $117 National General $118 The General $127 Dairyland $129 GAINSCO $145 Elephant $150 Foremost Signature $185 Disclaimer: Table data is based on real-time quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 The Lexus GX offers third-row seating and SUV capabilities with a starting price of $65,285 for the 2025 model.
 The GX underwent a complete redesign in 2023, and the 2025 model continues to focus on off-road capabilities and passenger accommodations.
 Insurance costs for the GS are lower than expected, especially compared to other Lexus models.